Merzasphor/MWSE/docs/source/types/niPickRecord.md

 ### `normal`

 The normal vector at the point of intersection.
-The normal is valid only when `returnNormal = true`.
+The normal is valid only when `returnNormal = true` in the parent niPick object.

 **Returns**: